asherikov/staticoma/README.md

 Terminology
 -----------

-The following terms are not very common, but useful for definition of the problems solved by staticoma:
+The following terms are not common, but useful for definition of the problems addressed by staticoma:

 - Configuration parameters can be divided into three categories:
     1. build-time -- values are known during compilation and never change;